top of page

 • AANHPI Heritage Month Registration | Asian Pacific Island

-تقریبات Register Policies Contact Us May 11, 2024 at SPSCC Lacey Campus AANHPI Heritage Month Celebration Vendors and Performers The Asian Pacific Islander Coalition of South Puget Sound, in partnership with the City of Olympia and South Puget Sound Community College, invite all to join us in celebration of Asian, Native Hawaiian, and Pacific Islander American heritage and cultures.
+تقریبات Register Policies Contact Us May 24, 2025 from 11 am - 4 pm at Evergreen State College Longhouse AANHPI Heritage Month Celebration Vendors and Performers The Asian Pacific Islander Coalition of South Puget Sound, in partnership with the City of Olympia and the Evergreen State College and local community organizations, invite all to join us in celebration of Asian, Native Hawaiian, and Pacific Islander American heritage and cultures.
 The mission of this event is to highlight Asian, Native Hawaiian, and Pacific Islander American communities, cultures, traditions, and experiences.
 This event is free and open to all.
-Look at the vendors, performances, and activities we had at the event in 2023!
-Photos courtesy of Alicia Hall Crowley and video courtesy of the City of Olympia.
-Registration closed on April 12.
-Join us on May 11 for the event!
-PXL_20230520_212657081_edited IMG_0703_edited PXL_20230520_181424521 PXL_20230520_212657081_edited 1/79 Registration Closed on May 11 Arts and Crafts Vendor The AANHPI Heritage Month Celebration showcases all types of handmade arts and activities!
+Look at the vendors, performances, and activities we had at the event in 2024!
+Application Deadline: April 21, 2025 Vendor, Resource, and Program Applications Arts and Crafts Vendor The AANHPI Heritage Month Celebration showcases all types of handmade arts and activities!
 Show and sell your handmade products with us this year!
-Registration Closed Resource and Info Tables Are you with a non-profit organization that wants to reach a broader audience?
+Register Resource and Info Tables Are you with a non-profit organization that wants to reach a broader audience?
 Find out how we can collaborate by hosting a resource and information table.
-Registration Closed Food Vendor Want to share your delicious cultural or ethnic foods with our attendees?
+Register Food Vendor Want to share your delicious cultural or ethnic foods with our attendees?
 Sign up here!
-Registration Closed Program or Performance Are you excited to showcase your talents and activities with an engaged audience?
+Register Program or Performance Are you excited to showcase your talents and activities with an engaged audience?
 This event may be perfect for you!
 Please join us!
-Registration Closed Vendor Applications Vendor Policies Set Up Approved applicants will get detailed information for set-up prior to the event.
-Set up times will be the day of (May 11) from 9-11 am.
+Register Workshops Ready to host a workshop at the event?
+Register here if you're interested in teaching attendees through crafts, art, and more!
+Register Vendor Applications Vendor Policies Set Up Approved applicants will get detailed information for set-up prior to the event.
+Set up times will be the day of.
 A table and chairs will be provided based on your application.
 Vendors are responsible for other furnishings (tablecloth, additional chairs, display, etc.).
 See the online registration form for more pricing information.
 Electricity Limited electricity is available upon request.
 Please bring your own extension cord.
 Extension cords are not available for rent or purchase on site.
 Vendor Policies Contact Us Do you have questions about becoming a vendor or performer?
 Contact us at apic.southpugetsound@gmail.com .
 Contact Us

 • AANHPI Heritage Month Celebration | Asian Pacific Island

-تقریبات Join us this May as we share the stories, cultures, and contributions of our Asian, Native Hawai'ian, and Pacific Islander American (AANHPI) community The Asian Pacific Islander Coalition of South Puget Sound, in partnership with the City of Olympia and South Puget Sound Community College, invite all to join us in celebration of Asian, Native Hawaiian, and Pacific Islander American heritage and cultures.
+تقریبات Join us this May as we share the stories, cultures, and contributions of our Asian, Native Hawai'ian, and Pacific Islander American (AANHPI) community The Asian Pacific Islander Coalition of South Puget Sound, in partnership with the City of Olympia and the Evergreen State College and local community organizations, invite all to join us in celebration of Asian, Native Hawaiian, and Pacific Islander American heritage and cultures.
 We will have food vendors, performances, and activities for the entire family.
 The mission of this event is to highlight Asian, Native Hawaiian, and Pacific Islander American communities, cultures, traditions, and experiences.
 This event is free and open to all.
-Event Day: Saturday, May 11, 2024 from 11:00 am - 4:00 pm Event Day Address: SPSCC Lacey Campus, 4220 6th Ave SE, Lacey, WA 98503 Contact us at apic.southpugetsound@gmail.com Getting to the AANHPI Heritage Month Celebration Parking is free and does not require a permit.
-There are several parking lots available around the Lacey Campus.
+Event Day: May 24, 2025 from 11 am - 4 pm Event Day Address: s'gʷi gʷi ʔ altxʷ: House of Welcome (The Evergreen State College Longhouse), 2800 Dogtooth Ln NW, Olympia, WA 98505 Contact us at apic.southpugetsound@gmail.com Getting to the AANHPI Heritage Month Celebration Parking is free and does not require a permit.
 Disabled Parking (DP) areas are noted on campus maps.
-There are nine signed DP parking spaces at the Lacey Campus.
-Areas striped between spaces are designed to accommodate users of motorized wheelchairs.
-Intercity Transit buses run regularly to SPSCC from across Thurston County.
+Intercity Transit buses run regularly to Evergreen from across Thurston County.
 Visit the Intercity Transit website for bus routes, schedules, and other transportation options.
-When you enter the building, please head towards the main entrance (the door facing 6th Avenue).
-There will be a reception area at the front with programs and an event map to know what activities are available.
 Join us!
 Whether you join us as a spectator, vendor, or volunteer, we are excited to have you!
-Vendor and performance applications closed on April 12.
-Join us for the event on May 11!
+Vendor and performance applications close on April 21, 2025.
 Learn More and Register PXL_20230520_212657081_edited IMG_0703_edited PXL_20230520_181424521 PXL_20230520_212657081_edited 1/79 Look at the vendors, performances, and activities we had at the event in 2023!
 Photos courtesy of Alicia Hall Crowley and video courtesy of the City of Olympia.

 • Events | Asian Pacific Island